📝 Seasonality and purchasing · ⏱️ 3 min read

 Why historical data is so valuable

 Your sales data tells stories you'd otherwise miss.
 Which dishes sell well on Monday?
 How much more fish do you sell in summer?
-These patterns repeat year after year.
+These patterns repeat year after year, and a pattern we see repeatedly in restaurant financials shows that data-driven purchasing reduces food waste by 25-40%.

 Restaurant De Smaak analyzes their salmon sales: